ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/networking/testing-and-troubleshooting-network-connectivity.md

 **How to check if Windows firewall is enabled**

-To check if Windows firewall is enabled you must;
+To check if Windows firewall is enabled you must:

 Open the control panel > System and Security > Windows Defender Firewall.